-- Morgan's Wonderland \$15 Million: Morgan's Wonderland, part of the Gordon Hartman Family Foundation, is a non-profit theme park serving children and adults with special needs, as well as the larger community.
+- Morgan's Wonderland \$15 Million: Morgan's Wonderland is a non-profit theme park serving children and adults with special needs, as well as the larger community.
 Specialized equipment at Morgan's Wonderland allows everyone, including those with and without disabilities, to fully enjoy outdoor recreation in an atmosphere of inclusion, while also encouraging everyone to gain a greater understanding of one another.
 This SLFRF investment will support park improvements between 2022 and 2025, to include construction of the Multi-Assistance Center (MAC), a pediatric care center now referred to as The Nest at Morgan's Wonderland, an inclusive 4D theater experience attraction, and other park amenities and enhancements.
-Projects statuses include: - MAC Project completed September 2022. - PPECC / The Nest at Morgan's Wonderland 28% complete; completion anticipated in FY 2025. - 4D Theater Experience 83% complete; completion anticipated in FY 2024. - Park Amenities & Enhancements 83% complete; completion anticipated in FY 2024. - Educare San Antonio \$7 Million: Educare is a public-private partnership that will establish a state-of-the art early childhood development school, managed by Texas A&M University San Antonio, to address South Bexar County's childcare desert and offer high-quality early learning and care for over 255 children annually.
+Projects statuses include: - o MAC Completed September 2022. - 4D Theater Experience Completed March 2024. - Park Amenities & Enhancements Completed March 2024. - o PPECC / The Nest at Morgan's Wonderland 40% complete; completion anticipated in FY 2025. - Educare San Antonio \$7 Million: Educare is a public-private partnership that will establish a state-of-the art early childhood development school, managed by Texas A&M University San Antonio, to address South Bexar County's childcare desert and offer high-quality early learning and care for over 255 children annually.
 The school will provide full-day care as well as evening hours for parents who work or attend higher education classes at night.
 Educare will also offer professional learning programs to increase the pool of highly qualified early childhood educators.
 A total of \$16.9 million will support this project, to include funding from the City's SLFRF, Texas A&M University San Antonio, Bexar County, and private donors.
-The contract was executed in October 2023, and procurement for the design consultant and construction manager is underway.
-The design of the facility is anticipated to begin March 2024 with construction to begin in December 2024 and completion by April 2026.
+The funding agreement was executed in October 2023, the contracts for the design consultant and construction manager have been executed, and project design is underway.
+Construction is anticipated to begin in December 2024 with estimated completion by April 2026.
+This project is 4% complete, based on the project schedule and tasks completed to date.

 • Texas Biomedical Research Institute - \$10 Million: The Texas Biomedical Research Institute is a non-profit institution that pioneers and shares scientific breakthroughs designed to protect the community from the threat of infectious diseases.
 The City's investment of SLFRF will support campus infrastructure improvements, including electrical grid upgrades that will ensure energy reliability and resiliency, which are essential to the critical research conducted at the Institute.
-The contract with Texas Biomedical Research Institute was executed on August 29, 2022.
-The design phase of the project has been completed and construction is underway.
-Construction is anticipated to begin February 2024, with completion by January 2026.
-This project is 44% complete, based on the project schedule and tasks completed to date.
+The funding agreement with Texas Biomedical Research Institute was executed on August 29, 2022.
+Construction began in February 2024, with completion estimated for January 2026.
+This project is 51% complete, based on the project schedule and tasks completed to date.